Skip to main content

 settlement-about-us.787a6327911.jpg

-The Vancouver Board of Education’s Settlement Workers in School (SWIS) Program is a school-based settlement service that provides direct and immediate professional assistance to immigrant, refugee and eligible temporary resident students and their families after their arrival in Vancouver and registration in the public schools.
+The Vancouver Board of Education’s Settlement Workers in School (SWIS) Program is a school-based settlement service that provides direct and immediate professional assistance to immigrant, refugee and eligible temporary resident students and their families after they arrive in Vancouver and register in the public schools.
 Settlement workers facilitate the adjustment, adaptation, and integration of newcomer families during their initial years in Canada.

-Established in September of 2007, the Settlement Workers in Schools (SWIS) Program of the Vancouver School Board (VSB) has 18 settlement workers and 4 youth settlement workers placed in Vancouver’s 110 K-12 public schools where they serve all newcomers families in English.
-Besides, settlement workers have particular expertise in the culture and home language of immigrants who speak Arabic, Cantonese, Farsi, Filipino, Hindi, Korean, Kurdish, Mandarin, Punjabi, Russian, Spanish, and Vietnamese.
+Established in September of 2007, the Settlement Workers in Schools (SWIS) Program of the Vancouver School Board (VSB) has 19 settlement workers and 5 youth settlement workers placed in Vancouver’s 109 K-12 public schools, where they serve all newcomer families in English.
+Additionally, settlement workers possess specialized knowledge of the cultures and native languages of immigrants who speak Arabic, Cantonese, Farsi, Filipino, Hindi, Korean, Kurdish, Mandarin, Punjabi, Russian, Spanish, and Vietnamese.

-Since its inception, the SWIS Program has annually served more than 3,500 students and their family members and delivered more than 300 informative workshops on a wide range of school– and settlement-related topics.
+Since its inception, the SWIS Program has averaged support for over 3,500 students and their families annually, offering more than 300 informative workshops covering a wide range of school and settlement-related topics.

 immigration.6bde2a27910.png